ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 We will implement these changes and then run the test suite to verify the fix.

+## Additional Considerations from Official Documentation

+Based on the official Anthropic documentation, we should consider the following points:

+1. API Structure: The Messages API is the primary method for interacting with Claude models.
+Our MockClaudeClient should accurately reflect this structure.

+2. Request Format: The request body should include 'model', 'messages' (an array of message objects with 'role' and 'content'), and 'max_tokens'.
+Our mock implementation should validate these parameters.

+3. Response Structure: The mock response should include 'id', 'type', 'role', 'content' (an array of content objects), 'model', 'stop_reason', 'stop_sequence', and 'usage' fields to accurately simulate the API response.

+4. Rate Limits: Implement proper rate limit simulation based on requests per minute (RPM) and tokens per minute (TPM).

+5. Error Handling: Simulate various error conditions, including rate limit errors (HTTP 429), authentication issues (HTTP 401), and invalid requests (HTTP 400).

+6. Model Selection: Implement logic to simulate different Claude models (Haiku, Sonnet, Opus) with appropriate characteristics.

+These considerations will help ensure that our MockClaudeClient more accurately represents the real Claude API, potentially resolving the current issue and preventing future discrepancies.

 ## Implementation

 We will now implement the solution based on our analysis: